Form 8.3 - The Vanguard Group, Inc.: RPS Group plc

 (a) Purchases and sales

-Purchase/sale Class of relevant security Number of securities Price per unit 3p ordinary Purchase 71,340 2.20 GBP
+Purchase/sale Class of relevant security Number of securities Price per unit 3p ordinary Sale 113,636 2.19 GBP

 (b) Cash-settled derivative transactions